raspberrypi/documentation/hardware/raspberrypi/conformity.md

 ## Raspberry Pi Model A+

-The Raspberry Pi Model A+ device has undergone extensive compliance testing and meet the following standards.
+The Raspberry Pi Model A+ device has undergone extensive compliance testing and meets the following standards:

 - EU
   - Electromagnetic Compatibility Directive (EMC) 2014/30/EU,